lab-yue/r-docs/pages/R-intro/10-Writing-your-own-functions.md

 ```

 As a second example, consider a function to emulate directly the
-[MATLAB]{.small} backslash command, which returns the coefficients of
+[MATLAB] backslash command, which returns the coefficients of
 the orthogonal projection of the vector _y_ onto the column space of the
 matrix, _X_.
 (This is ordinarily called the least squares estimate of
 the regression coefficients.)
 This would ordinarily be done with the